-Once you put the pen to the page don’t stop until you have filled three pages.
+Once you put the pen to the page, don’t stop until you have filled three pages.
 Write out everything that is making you sad, or scared, or anxious.
-Get it all out of your head onto the page.
+Get it all out of your head and onto the page.
 Naming your fears and putting them on paper will make it easier to let go of them.

 Exercise is wonderful for the body.
 It helps you release endorphins that make you feel better naturally.
 Your body is made to move.